-App Publishing in China | AppInChina
+How do I publish my mobile app in China?
+What do I need to provide to complete distribution?

 Currently, foreign companies are not allowed to directly publish their apps on Chinese Android app stores.
 This restriction does not apply to iOS or the Apple App Store in China.

 All foreign app companies must either have a Chinese entity or use an authorized local distributor to publish their mobile apps and games.
 It’s not enough to have an office in China.
-Your company must be officially registered as a Chinese company or a Wholly Foreign Owned Enterprise in China (WFOE).
+Your company must be officially registered as a Chinese company or a Wholly Foreign-Owned Enterprise in China (WFOE).
 If it is not, then you can simply use a service like AppInChina to publish on your behalf while still retaining full rights to your mobile app or game.

 Localized App APK

 You will need a version of your app that is appropriate to publish in China.
-The interface should meet Chinese app norms, and all text should be translated to Simplified Mandarin, including on buttons and images.
-You also must insure that all of its user-generated data is hosted on Chinese servers, and that it does not depend on any cloud services, APIs, or SDKs or that are inaccessible behind the Great Firewall of China.
+The interface should meet Chinese app norms, and all text should be translated to Simplified Chinese, including buttons and images.
+You also must ensure that all of its user-generated data is hosted on Chinese servers and that it does not depend on any cloud services, APIs, or SDKs that are inaccessible behind the Great Firewall of China.

 Localized App Name, Description, and App Icon